COMP1000/COMP1000ModuleExamSampleQuestions/06 - L Advanced.md

 > In the image above screen size of 400 by 400 pixels has been used.
 Additionally, the circles are offset by its radius.

-## Recreate the following image using a nested loop:
+## Recreate the following image using a loop:

 HINT: The circles are along the circumference of a bigger circle, just at different angles.